Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for the thorough and constructive comments that greatly improved the context, content, and robustness of the work presented.

 This paper makes use of data from the NASA satellites MODIS {\it Terra} and {\it Aqua}, SRTM15+ data from the GEBCO Compilation Group (2020) GEBCO 2020 Grid, and ground-based measurements from APEX.
 PGT was supported by the European Southern Observatory's (ESO) 2020 Summer Research Programme\footnote{\url{http://eso.org/sci/meetings/2020/summerresearch.html}}, which in turn is supported by ESO's Directorate for Science.
+TM and CdB are supported in part by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 951815.

 We thank the developers of many Python libraries, including \texttt{Matplotlib} (including the \texttt{Basemap} package), \texttt{numpy}, and \texttt{statsmodels}.